Photo by Tomas Fano, CC BY 2.0 Chic and synonymous with luxurious yachts and glamorous…

 It seems odd from here at Lady of Lourdes I attended Mass for the first time in 25 years.
 I must have gotten

-caught up in all the excitement of a service at Lourdes.
+caught up in all the excitement of a service at Lady of Lourdes.
 Or, maybe it was that I drank the delicious water from the grotto.
 Or maybe it was that fat Spanish kid with the stroller who wouldn’t stop whining about the simple act of walking.

 “Good lord kid, there aren’t that many stairs,” I told him.
 His parents frowned.
 The kid looked at my like I was a huge jerk with a very bad accent.

 I felt bad.
 So I went to church in the grotto.

 The story of Saint Bernadette Soubirous (one of the incorrupt) is, perhaps, the most famous of all the Virgin Mary apparitions.
 A severely asthmatic 14-year old girl with a one-eyed father, living in immense poverty in a muddy valley of troglodytes and under the watch of a nightmarish citadel stumbles into a cave.
 She sees something odd, rolls about in the mud, gets yelled at and questioned by governmental misogynists (initially the church wanted nothing to do with this)…..and boom, hotels spring up everywhere and gigantic tourist buses import 6 million visitors a year.

 That would be the abbreviated version.

 Bernadette saw something in the cave that day along the roiling Gave de Pau.
 “Ou pétito damisèla”, she said, in the local Bearese dialect.
 She described a small, thin girl in white clothing who pointed at the ground and conjured up a productive little spring.
 Over the next six months the little lady returned eighteen times.

 This may come as a shock but the damisela Bernadette saw may not have been the Virgin Mary.